-20 21 The significance of Traditional Cultural Places (TCPs) is based upon historic cultural beliefs, customs, or practices, which may or may not continue to the present.
-A TCP may be a distinctive natural site, such as a mountaintop, or a historic environment, such as an ethnic neighborhood.
-Or it may simply be a place with significant cultural value to a specific ethnic or cultural group.
+The significance of TCPs is based upon historic cultural beliefs, customs, or practices, which may or may not continue to the present.
+A TCP may be a distinctive natural site, such as a mountaintop, a landscape, or gathering place.
+Or it may simply be a place with significant cultural value to a Tribe, ethnic, or cultural group.
 The previous use and historical association of such properties can be demonstrated through historical documentation and through tradition or oral history.
 Because TCPs may have a spiritual rather than a physical significance, it is difficult for outsiders to identify such sites.
-A few prominent examples include Snoqualmie Falls in King County as well as Mount St. Helens in southwest Washington, listed in the National Register in 2013.
-Although both of these sites are famous for natural beauty and prominence on the landscape, both Snoqualmie Falls and Mt.
+A few prominent examples include Snoqualmie Falls in King County, and Mount St. Helens in southwest Washington, both listed in the NRHP.
+Although these examples are well known for their scenic value, both Snoqualmie Falls and Mt.
 St. Helens are recognized as TCPs because of associations with Native American spiritual values.

-Although TCPs can be associated with any group, the majority of TCPs recorded to date are associated with one or more Native American tribes.
-There are twenty-nine federally recognized tribes residing in Washington, seven non-recognized tribes, and over a dozen tribes and Canadian First Nations in adjacent states and provinces that have association with lands in what is now Washington State.
-Knowledge of, and inventory of TCPs usually arises during the Section 106 of the NHPA consultation process when a federal agency action has potential to affect such properties.
-The NHPA applies to TCPs in the same way that it applies to other cultural and historic resource types.
-An example of this integration began in 2010 when the Nlaka'pamux Nation Tribal Council (NNTC) in Canada, Seattle City Light (SCL), and the Federal Energy Regulatory Commission (FERC) came to an agreement with regard to the NNTC's TCPs.
+Although TCPs can be associated with any group, the majority of TCPs recorded to date in Washington are sacred to one or more Native American Tribes.
+There are twenty-nine federally recognized Tribes residing in Washington, seven non-recognized Tribes, and over a dozen Tribes and Canadian First Nations in adjacent states and provinces that have association with lands in what is now Washington State.
+Knowledge of, and inventory of TCPs usually arises during the Section 106 consultation process when a federally funded or authorized action has potential to affect such properties.
+The NHPA applies to TCPs in the same way that it applies to other cultural resource types.
+An example of this integration began in 2010 when the Nlaka'pamux Nation Tribal Council (NNTC) in Canada, Seattle City Light (SCL), and the Federal Energy Regulatory Commission (FERC) came to an agreement with regard to the NNTC's TCPs on lands owned and managed by SCL.
 The agreement called for an inventory and NRHP nomination of TCPs in the Upper Skagit River Valley within SCL's Skagit Hydroelectric Project license area.